olooney/oranlooney.com/content/post/genji-ko.md

 Of the four exceptions, two are obvious improvements (fixing the "hole" in Suma and the "dent" in Hatsune), and one (Nioumiya) is a matter of indifference.
-However, the fourth, Yūgiri, seems to actively violate the basic rules around nesting and creates a three-level structure when two would have sufficed:
+However, the fourth, Yūgiri, seems to violate the most basic rule of nesting and creates a three-level structure when two would have sufficed:

 <img src="/post/genji-ko_files/yugiri_diff.png">

 The cost-based optimizer would never have chosen that layout because its most basic tenet is to make the groups as tall as possible.
 A heuristic, let me remind you, that holds for the other 51 Genji-mon.
-However, all the examples of Yūgiri I found online use the traditional design, such as this
+However, all the examples of Yūgiri I found online use the traditional design, such as the
 <a href="/post/genji-ko_files/yugiri_wall_scroll.png" target="_blank">wall scroll</a>
-by [Kunisada][UK] or this woodblock print by [Masao Maeda][MM]:
+by Kunisada or this woodblock print by [Masao Maeda][MM]:

 <a href="/post/genji-ko_files/yugiri_woodblock_print.png" target="_blank">
 <img style="max-width: 75%;" src="/post/genji-ko_files/yugiri_woodblock_print.png">